Angela Kelly (soccer): College career

-Angela Kelly played for North Carolina from 1991–1994.
+Angela Kelly played for North Carolina from 1991 to 1994.
 Her team accumulated a 97–1–1 record during her four seasons with the Tar Heels.
 She previously held the record for most matches played (99) and started (94).
 She was a four-time NCAA Division I National Champion, four-time ACC Conference regular season champion, four-time ACC Tournament champion, and a three-time NCAA All-Tournament Team member (1992–1994).
 She was a first-team All-American in 1994.

 She had 38 goals and 27 assists during her four years with the Tar Heels.
 She was named to the ACC's 50th Anniversary Team in 2002.

-Her North Carolina team still holds the NCAA Division I record for consecutive wins (92) from 1990–1994.
+Her North Carolina team still holds the NCAA Division I record for consecutive wins (92) from 1990 to 1994.
 Those North Carolina teams also featured Mia Hamm, Kristine Lilly, and Tisha Venturini.

 Playing career

 Kelly made her debut for the Canada National Team in April 1990 at the age of 18 years old in a 1–1 draw against USSR.
 She scored in the 5–0 win over USSR on 21 April 1990.
 She was a key part of Canada's first team to play at the Women's World Cup in 1995.
 She started every game during the qualifying process and every game at the 1995 FIFA Women's World Cup in Sweden.

-She spent two seasons playing in the United Soccer League W-League for the Raleigh Wings from 1998–1999.
+She spent two seasons playing in the United Soccer League W-League for the Raleigh Wings from 1998 to 1999.
 The Wings won the national championship both years.

 She considered playing in the WUSA for the inaugural season in 2000, but after speaking with legendary basketball coach Pat Summitt she decided to accept the position as head coach of the Tennessee soccer team instead.